Soartex-Modded/Resource-Wrangler/README.md

 While the terminal session is running, any edits made to the patch repository will appear [when you refresh assets with F3+T](https://minecraft.gamepedia.com/Debug_screen#More_debug-keys) in-game.

 ## Installation
-1. Install Python (at least version 3.6)
+1. Install Python
+    - at least version 3.6
+    - If using an installer, be sure to enable "Add Python 3.x to PATH"
+2. Install Git
+    - Windows: consider 'Git for Windows'
+    - Mac or Linux: try typing `git` in the terminal
 2. Run the following in the terminal.
 ```shell script
 git clone git@github.com:Soartex-Modded/Resource-Wrangler.git